For Patients & Caregivers

 There is no evidence to support use of cesium chloride as a cancer treatment.

 Cesium chloride is promoted as an alternative cancer treatment.
-Supporters claim that cesium neutralizes the toxic material produced by tumor cells and prevents them from dividing.
+Supporters claim that cesium neutralizes toxins produced by tumor cells and prevents them from dividing.
 There is no scientific evidence to support these claims.
 Cesium taken orally is known to cause diarrhea, nausea, loss of potassium, and irregular heartbeat.

 - The US Food and Drug Administration classified cesium chloride as a “bulk drug substance” that poses a significant safety risk in compounding medications.
 It also issued a warning to avoid using dietary supplements containing cesium chloride or any other cesium salt due to significant safety risks, including heart toxicity and potential death.